SWEEKAR GUIDEBOOK:

 Stop any and all hate speech: This is a great opportunity for you to demonstrate to your child that you are an ally.
 It is crucial that your child feels that your home and ultimately you are a safe space.
 You must not allow hateful speech of any kind.
 For example, if someone uses the word ‘gay’ in place of ‘stupid’, remind them that the two are not interchangeable and suggest they should say what they actually mean instead.

-Seek your own network: You are also part of your child’s LGBTQ experience, so make sure you take care of yourself in the process.
+Seek your own network: You are also part of your child’s LGBTQIA+ experience, so make sure you take care of yourself in the process.
 Consider getting involved with an organisation for additional support and resources.
 Sweekar is a great place to start.

 Word of advice for parents looking to accept their children’s choices?

 The one and the biggest action should be accepting your own child wholeheartedly because acceptance starts from home.
-You don’t need to be an expert in all the things about LGBTQ to let them know you care.
+You don’t need to be an expert in all the things about LGBTQIA+ to let them know you care.
 “There’s no right or wrong way to express love, just be present and be open.”
 Even if you’re not sure what to say, something as simple as, “I’m here for you.
 I love you, and I will support you no matter what” can mean the world to your child.

-This world does not look kindly towards the LGBTQ community.
+This world does not look kindly towards the LGBTQIA+ community.
 People from the community often have a hard time accepting themselves, so as parents, we should not make them feel worse.
 We need to understand their internal struggle when they feel no one is on their side and be proud that they trusted us enough to tell us.

 Parental support is protective against depression and associated with having a higher quality of life.
 Children who get support from their families can flourish professionally as well as psychologically.